yeshua453/website/docs/publish/index.md

 * **Web (light)** - `splash_web.png` (or any supported image format).
 Defaults to `splash.png` and then `icon.png`.
 * **Web (dark)** - `splash_dark_web.png` (or any supported image format).
 Defaults to light web splash, then `splash_dark.png`, then to `splash.png` and then `icon.png`.

 `--splash-color` option specifies background color for a splash screen in light mode.
-Default is `#ffffff`.
+Defaults to `#ffffff`.

 `--splash-dark-color` option specifies background color for a splash screen in dark mode.
-Default is `#333333`.
+Defaults to `#333333`.

 ## Flet app entry point